AntonioDiTuri/kcd-munich-2024-energy-aware-ci-pipeline/README.md

 # kcd-munich-2024

+## Prerequisites:

+Kind cluster and Kepler are installed using make files in the Kepler repo.
+The make file works if the following are installed:

+- Golang
+- Docker
+- Kubectl

+## Overview:

 This is a demo about a possible demonstration of Kepler in the realm of CI/CD pipelines.
 What we will do together: